-Appointment of SLO County officer as standby supervisor wont work
+Appointment of SLO County officer as standby supervisor won’t work

 OPINION by MICHAEL NOLAN

 A request to review appointment of standby officers, listed as Item 4 on the consent agenda for the Aug.
-11 San Luis Obispo County Board of Supervisors meeting, wont work and may create another big problem for county government.
+11 San Luis Obispo County Board of Supervisors meeting, won’t work and may create another big problem for county government.

 This item proposes the appointment of stand-by supervisors under the California Emergency Services Act — Government Code Sections 8635 – 8644.
-Instead of nominating residents of each supervisorial district to serve, six county officers are proposed to be stand-by supervisors: The County Clerk-Recorder, the District Attorney, the County Assessor, the County Auditor-Controller, the Director of Public Works and the County Health Agency Director.
+Instead of nominating residents of each supervisorial district to serve, six county officers are proposed to be standby supervisors: The County Clerk-Recorder, the District Attorney, the County Assessor, the County Auditor-Controller, the Director of Public Works and the County Health Agency Director.

 The main problem is that Government Code Section 1099 requires that these county officers by operation of law forfeit their current office, and salary and benefits, if they serve on the board of supervisors.